ysdn2019/Graduates-List/graduates/sarah-nwabuike.md

 ---
 path: /work/wazobia-music-festival
 graduate: Sarah Nwabuike
-mainimg: /assets/work/Nwabuike_Sarah_project3_web_main.png
+cover: /assets/work/Nwabuike_Sarah_project3_web_main.png
-thumbnailimg: /assets/work/Nwabuike_Sarah_project3_web_thumbnail.png
+thumbnail: /assets/work/Nwabuike_Sarah_project3_web_thumbnail.png
 title: Wazobia Music Festival
 groupmembers:
-fields: Branding, Communication, Print
+category: Branding, Communication, Print
 mediumdimensions: Print
 description: This rebrand of Afrofest was designed to effectively convey the vibrancy and excitement of the music festival.
 The name of the festival was changed to Wazobia, meaning to come, in order to give the festival originality.
 The design intention for this rebrand was to emulate the energy and liveliness of African music and culture.
 digitallink: